kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

    ![](./Images/fbimg1.png)

-8. After the file has been uploaded, select the **products** folder; and verify that the **products.csv** file has been uploaded, as shown here:
+8. After the file has been uploaded, select the **products** folder, and verify that the **products.csv** file has been uploaded, as shown here:

     ![](./Images/fileuploddone.png)

-## Task 3 : Explore data in a dataframe
+## Task 3: Explore data in a dataframe

 1. On the **Home** page while viewing the contents of the **products** folder in your datalake, in the **Open notebook** menu, select **New notebook**.